MicrosoftDocs/VBA-Docs/api/Excel.Workbook.IconSets.md

 api_name:
 - Excel.Workbook.IconSets
 ms.assetid: c837d2a8-d21d-7432-a409-f49426368556
-ms.date: 06/08/2017
+ms.date: 05/29/2019
 localization_priority: Normal
 ---

 # Workbook.IconSets property (Excel)

-This property is used to filter data in a workbook based on a cell icon from the  **IconSet** collection.
+This property is used to filter data in a workbook based on a cell icon from the **[IconSets](excel.iconsets.md)** collection.
 Read-only.

 ## Syntax